Marcos-cat/school_projects/English/EssayTemplate.md

 ## Context/Evidence

 First, a clarification of what Point-free really means.
 Point-free code is defined as code that does not specify what inputs it will take.
 Plain and simple.
-The essence of Point-free programming is thinking about general transformations rather that specific ones.
+The essence of Point-free programming is thinking about general transformations rather than specific ones.
 An easy example is the Pythagorean theorem in Uiua.
 The code looks like this:

 ```uiua
 √+∩(×.)
 3 4